 Reference librarians trained in the systematic review process are available to assist with planning and conducting a review.
-Email the Reference Department or phone 718-430-3104 to set up an appointment.
+To set up an appointment, fill out request form.

 The Institute of Medicine Standards for Systematic Reviews include the following requirement (Standard 3.1.1):

 "Work with a librarian or other information specialist trained in performing systematic reviews to plan the search strategy"